 I think we made potato stamps when I was a little girl.
 This activity consisted of cutting a potato in half, dousing it in paint, and pressing down.
 Well, gone are those days.
 I wanted to make a sophisticated, useful potato stamp.

 The first thing I did was put an old business card against my cut potato as a template.
-Then I cut around it using my Miracle Blade II Chop’N’Scoop.
-Yes, I’m a Miracle Blade owner.
-I do admit that despite their overly-enthusiastic infomercial, they are pretty miraculous.
+Then I cut around it using a kitchen knife.

 {I roasted all the potato bits that weren’t destined to be part of the potato stamp.
 I know it had growths … but waste not, right?
 The breakfast burrito I added the potato bits to was delicious, by the way.}